pavannaik3009/Titanic/README.md

 Using np.where() we can convert Cabin with Nan values to numeric as where() acts as a if condition (if number present:1, else:0)

+The notebook for Data cleaning of Continuous variables can be found [here](https://github.com/pavannaik3009/Titanic/blob/master/DataCleaningCont.ipynb)

+The notebook for Data cleaning of Categorical variables can be found [here](https://github.com/pavannaik3009/Titanic/blob/master/DataCleaningCat.ipynb)

 ## License